gs-niteesh/gs-niteesh.github.io/finalreport/index.md

 ## Phase Three

 In this phase, we realized the license issue with FreeBSD OFW API.
-The OFW API is FreeBSD was BSD-4 licensed and RTEMS only allows BSD-2 licensed code.
+The OFW API in FreeBSD was BSD-4 licensed and RTEMS only allows BSD-2 licensed code.
 This wasn't previously noticed because RTEMS imports a lot of code from FreeBSD so the licensing part was ignored :(.
 This was discussed in the mailing list and it was decided to implement the OFW API in RTEMS itself.
 So I proceded with